OstermD/EAIK/README.md

 </figure>

 ## Credits
-We adopt the solutions and overall canonical subproblem set from [Elias et al.](https://arxiv.org/abs/2211.05737):<br>
+We adopt the solutions and overall canonical subproblem set from Elias et al.:<br>
-A. J. Elias and J. T. Wen, “Ik-geo: Unified robot inverse kinematics using subproblem decomposition” arXiv:2211.05737, 2024<br>
+A. J. Elias and J. T. Wen, “IK-Geo: Unified robot inverse kinematics using subproblem decomposition,” Mechanism and Machine Theory, vol. 209, no. 105971, 2025.<br>
 Check out their publication and [implementation](https://github.com/rpiRobotics/ik-geo).

 [*IKFAST*](https://docs.ros.org/en/kinetic/api/moveit_tutorials/html/doc/ikfast/ikfast_tutorial.html) - the analytical solver that we compare our implementation to - is part of the work of:<br>